farisachugthai/dynamic_ipython/docs/source/jupyter.rst

         c.ZMQTerminalInteractiveShell.image_handler = 'PIL'

-That's the default text you're working with.
+That's the default text for the Jupyter consoles (both non-GUI and QT).